pricees/pricees.github.com/_posts/2013-07-13-i-built-something-nobody-wants.md

 I know how to build something nobody wants.
 I aced that part.
 Awesome!

 Now I need to put in the work and find something that someone does want.

+You see, this is not a failure, this service simply didn''t sell.
+If I can learn from it, we are all good.

 Fin.